Kery James: Personal life

-James was raised by his mother in Orly, a suburb of Paris.
-He moved to mainland France at seven, where he began rapping, dancing, and writing.
-MC Solaar noticed him when he was 10 years old in a cité (suburban housing estate) in Paris.
+James moved to France at age seven, where he began rapping, dancing, and writing.
+He was raised by his mother in Orly, a suburb of Paris.
+At the age of 10, he was noticed by MC Solaar in a cité (suburban housing estate) in the Paris area.
 According to James, the influence of Islam in his environment led him to adopt the name Ali.